 Everything You'll Need to Know for a Trip to Disneyland

-You’re in for much more than a visit with Mickey Mouse and a handful of rides at Disneyland, because the Anaheim attraction is actually two separate theme parks: Disneyland Park and Disney California Adventure Park.
-They’re located directly across from each other but have completely different rides, shows and “lands,” some of which you won’t find at any other Disney parks worldwide.
+You’re in for much more than a visit with Mickey Mouse and a handful of rides, because Disneyland Resort is actually home to two separate theme parks: Disneyland Park and Disney California Adventure Park.
+They’re located directly across from each other but host a different set of enjoyable rides, shows, and lands, some of which you won’t find at other Disney Parks worldwide.

 The Sleeping Beauty Castle

-The original Magic Kingdom is known for its classic attractions and quintessential “main street” charm, but hosts plenty of electrifying rides throughout its eight themed lands.
-Disneyland Park is also home to the iconic Sleeping Beauty Castle, at the center of the park.
+The original Magic Kingdom is known for its classic attractions and quintessential “main street” charm, but hosts plenty of electrifying rides throughout its themed lands.
+Disneyland Park is also home to the iconic Sleeping Beauty Castle, which sits in the center of the park.

 Attractions and Rides

-From the Jungle Cruise to It’s A Small World to Pirates of the Caribbean, there are plenty of famous family-friendly attractions at Disneyland, but that doesn’t mean it’s short on thrills.
-With Star Tours’ simulations, the rollicking Indiana Jones Adventure, and Disneyland’s multiple mountain-themed coasters, the park is home to many of Disney’s most exciting rides.
+From Jungle Cruise and It’s A Small World to Pirates of the Caribbean, there are a multitude of famous family-friendly attractions at Disneyland, but that doesn’t mean it’s short on thrills.
+With Star Tours’ Star Wars simulations, the rollicking Indiana Jones Adventure and Disneyland’s multiple mountain-themed coasters, it’s home to many of Disney’s most exciting rides.

 Disneyland offers all the theme park staples — ice cream, corn dogs, and plenty of churros — but sit-down restaurants like Plaza Inn and River Belle Terrace are first-rate.
-Foodies should hit New Orleans Square for mint juleps and Mickey Mouse beignets or indulgent tableside offerings at Cafe Orleans or Blue Bayou Restaurant, which is located within the Pirates of the Caribbean ride.
-If you want a cocktail with all those treats, you’ll need to look elsewhere, as this half of Disneyland Resort does not serve alcohol.
+Foodies should hit New Orleans Square for mint juleps and Mickey Mouse beignets or try indulgent tableside offerings at Cafe Orleans or Blue Bayou Restaurant.

 Disney California Adventure Park

-Unlike Disneyland, Disney California Adventure Park is significantly newer, themed to highlight the landscape, culture and history of California as a whole, it channels San Francisco’s waterside roots, Hollywood’s golden era, coastal boardwalk carnivals and the state’s national parks throughout seven different lands.
-If you’re visiting both in one day, note that admission is per individual parks; you’ll need an upgraded “park hopper” ticket otherwise.
+Compared to Disneyland, Disney California Adventure Park is significantly newer.
+Themed to highlight the landscape, culture, and history of California as a whole, it channels San Francisco’s waterside roots, Hollywood’s golden era, and the state’s national parks throughout several different lands, with its newest, Cars Land and Pixar Pier, infusing silver screen attractions within the coastal design.

 Disney California Adventure Rides

-There’s plenty to ride at Disney California Adventure, but highlights include virtual hang gliding on Soarin’ Around The World, the frenzied arcade shoot-out of Toy Story Midway Mania! and the soaking wet joy of Grizzly River Run’s roaring rapids ride.
-Its newest attraction, Guardians of the Galaxy — Mission: BREAKOUT!, pairs the popular Marvel characters with a frenetic drop ride soundtracked by Star-Lord’s vintage tunes.
+There’s plenty to ride at Disney California Adventure Park, but highlights include virtual hang gliding on Soarin’ Around the World, the frenzied arcade shoot-out of Toy Story Midway Mania!, and the soaking wet joy of Grizzly River Run’s roaring rapids ride.
+Its newest thrill, Guardians of the Galaxy — Mission: BREAKOUT!, pairs the popular Marvel characters with a frenetic drop ride soundtracked by Star-Lord’s vintage tunes.

 Disney California Adventure Park Dining

 There are fantastic quick-service meals throughout the park, but Cozy Cone Motel in Cars Land is the most visually pleasing place to devour pretzel bites and stuffed bread cones.
-Pacific Wharf’s eateries character dining at Ariel’s Grotto are popular sit-down options, but the glamorous Carthay Circle Restaurant remains Disneyland Resort’s finest in-park dining option.
+Pacific Wharf’s eateries and Pixar Pier’s Lamplight Lounge make for popular sit-down options, but the glamorous Carthay Circle Restaurant remains Disneyland Resort’s finest in-park dining option.

 Disney California Adventure Park Drink Options

-Unlike Disneyland, Disney California Adventure Park serves beer, wine and cocktails throughout its restaurants, stands and food kiosks.
-You can’t go wrong with wine at Mendocino Terrace, colorful concoctions at Cove Bar or drinks at any of the park’s other watering holes, but Carthay Circle Lounge is the place for fans of craft cocktails.
+Unlike Disneyland, Disney California Adventure Park serves beer, wine, and cocktails throughout its restaurants, stands, and food kiosks.
+You can’t go wrong with wine at Mendocino Terrace, colorful concoctions at Lamplight Lounge, or craft cocktails at Carthay Circle Lounge.

-Disneyland Resort operates three on-property hotels: the seaside-themed Disney’s Paradise Pier, the park-influenced Disneyland Hotel and the craftsman-style Disney’s Grand Californian Hotel and Spa.
-There are many “good neighbor” hotels nearby, but Disneyland hotels come with perks, including Extra Magic Hours for additional time in the parks.
+Disneyland Resort operates three on-property hotels: the seaside-themed Disney’s Paradise Pier, the park-influenced Disneyland Hotel, and the craftsman-style Disney’s Grand Californian Hotel.
+There are many “good neighbor” hotels nearby, but Disneyland hotels come with perks, including Extra Magic Hour Early Admission for additional time in the parks.

-Disneyland Resort’s theme parks and hotels are located around Downtown Disney, a strip of shops, restaurants and entertainment that’s open to the public.
-It’s home to many themed eateries, specialized Disney boutiques as well as World of Disney, a massive shop that’s ideal for last-minute souvenirs.
-Park guests can even hop on the monorail from here to reach inside Disneyland Park for an extra-special entrance.
+Disneyland Resort’s theme parks and hotels are located around Downtown Disney, a strip of shops, restaurants, and entertainment that’s open to the public.
+It’s home to many themed eateries and specialized Disney boutiques including World of Disney, a massive shop that’s ideal for last-minute souvenirs.
+Park guests can even hop on the monorail from Downtown Disney for an extra-special entrance into Disneyland Park.